 How many solar installation companies have left the industry in Australia?

 There have been over 740 solar installation companies who have had a change in trading conditions, gone into liquidation or simply stopped trading since 2011 (Download the PDF here to see a list of the over many hundred liquidated companies).
-If we assume that these companies existed on average for 4 years and installed around 250 systems each year then we can assume that 650 companies x 4 years x 250 systems per year means over 700,000 solar systems, or one third of the 2.1 million systems, in Australia are “orphans”.
+If we assume that these companies existed on average for 4 years and installed around 250 systems each year then we can assume that 740 companies x 4 years x 250 systems per year means over 740,000 solar systems, or more than one third of the 2.1 million systems, in Australia are “orphans”.
 By orphans we mean that the system is unsupported by the initial installation company; and also often the manufacturer of the inverters, solar panels etc have left Australia.
 In this case the owners of orphan systems have to rely on other solar companies to fix the faults of unfamiliar systems.
 Many of the orphans also are installed in such a poor way - that often the only remedy is to pull the system off and start again.

 The next questions are: Why have so many solar companies left the industry in the middle of a solar boom?
 Is it usual for a thriving industry to see such high numbers of insolvencies over a relatively short period?